Migration and Refugee Services

 - The top five nationalities that we currently welcome come from: Cuba, Democratic Republic of the Congo, Iran, Eritrea and Iraq.

-- According to the United Nations High Commissioner for Refugees (UNHCR) at the end of 2014, 59.5 million people worldwide have been forced to leave their homes.
+- According to the United Nations High Commissioner for Refugees (UNHCR), 65.6 million people worldwide have been forced to leave their homes.

 - 1 in 122 people forced to leave their homes due to violence and persecution, are waiting in a refugee camp, hoping for a future of security and stability.
 More than half of these refugees are children.

 - Average wage for a refugee’s first job is the U.S. is $10.38

 We serve refugees and other refugee-eligible populations such as: Asylees, Cuban Entrants, certified Victims of Trafficking, and Special Immigrant Visa (SIV) holders from Iraq and Afghanistan.
 We provide ongoing assistance to refugees for their first 5 years in starting their new life in America, eventually helping them become American citizens.

 - Food, shelter and clothing

 - Case management

 You Can Help Refugees Start Their New Life!